xcart/xcart-docs/_pages/devs_en/basics/creating_new_page.md

 For the sake of example, our task is to create the page which will be available at `admin.php?target=tony_custom` address and will display **Hello world!** text.

 1. Create new controller class.
 Since we want our page to be opened at `admin.php?target=tony_custom`, the controller class must be named **TonyCustom**.
-If you need more info about how controllers work in X-Cart, look {% link "here" ref_AF6bmvL6#general-x-cart-workflow %}.
+If you need more info about how controllers work in X-Cart, look at {% link "Controllers" ref_hkVaxgds %} article.

-2. We create the `<X-Cart>/classes/XLite/Module/Tony/PageDemo/Controller/Admin/TonyCustom.php` file with the following content:
+2. We create the `classes/XLite/Module/Tony/PageDemo/Controller/Admin/TonyCustom.php` file with the following content:

     ```php
     <?php